TanStack/table/CONTRIBUTING.md

 - Implement your changes and tests to files in the `src/` directory and corresponding test files
 - To run examples, follow their individual directions.
 Usually this is just `$ yarn && yarn start`.
 - To run examples using your local build, link to the local `react-table` by running `$ yarn link react-table` from the example's directory
-- Document your changes in the root `README.md`
+- Document your changes in the appropriate doc page
 - To stage a commit, run `yarn commit`
 - Submit PR for review